Close

 The Master of Business Administration (MBA) is widely regarded as the preferred qualification for professionals wanting to pursue a career in strategic management.
 That is, by undertaking the MBA, you’ll become an expert in terms of understanding the science behind effective leadership and management.

-During the general MBA program, you will receive a broad education in business management and leadership, and learn foundational skills across all specialties including communication, problem-solving, as well as creative and critical thinking.
+During the general MBA program, you will receive a broad education in business management and leadership, and learn foundational skills across all specialities including communication, problem-solving, as well as creative and critical thinking.
 Industry and academic professionals will provide valuable insights into what it takes to essentially run a business effectively.
 This includes how to increase productivity and sales, solve problems, nurture clients and stakeholders, along with applying theoretical and practical approaches to build strategies and minimise risks.
 General MBA skills can be applied to a range of different fields, making you a flexible professional.

 Undertaking a specialisation assists you with honing precise, industry-specific skills, while still offering the foundational skills acquired throughout the MBA.